Skip to main content

 Laptop Function Study

-In this study a laptop was sterilized with more gas than normal in an Anprolene AN74i and an EOGas 333 sterilizer.
+In this study, a laptop was sterilized with more gas than normal in an Anprolene AN74i and an EOGas 333 sterilizer.
 In both cases, the cycle passed on a dosimeter, the BI was negative and, after 24-hour aeration, the laptop’s performance was not impaired.
-Note: Battery must be removed and packaged separately.
+Note: The battery must be removed and packaged separately.